Social Security COLA 2023 increase: Here's when you'll get your 8.7% benefit hike

 The January check next year will be based on recipients' birth dates, according to the Social Security Administration.

-- Those with birthdays that fall between January 11 and January 20 will have their payments deposited or mailed on the third Wednesday of each month.
+- Those with birthdays that fall between the 11th to 20th of any month will have their payments deposited or mailed on the third Wednesday of each month.
 Their first check with the enhanced COLA will arrive on January 18.

 - If a recipient's birthday falls between the 21st and 31st, their payments are scheduled for the fourth Wednesday of each month.
 Their first 2023 COLA will arrive on January 25.